latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-3/solution.md

 ![image](./img/bc3.png)

 ### **Task 2: Review a business case**

 There are four major reports that you need to review:

 - Overview: This report is an executive summary of the business case and covers:
   + Potential savings (TCO).
-  + Estimated year on year cashflow savings based on the estimated migration completed that year.
+  + Estimated year-on-year cashflow savings based on the estimated migration completed that year.
   + Savings from unique Azure benefits like Azure Hybrid Benefit.
   + Discovery insights covering the scope of the business case.